-Option 1: Long Range UHF, but with only Moderate VHF (this option is great for most, because the digital stations have moved largely (if not all) to UHF or only moderate VHF range is necessary in most areas since the analog to digital shift.
+Option 1: Long Range UHF, with 18 x UHF Elements! (this option is great for most, because the digital stations have moved largely (if not all) to UHF or only moderate VHF range is necessary in most areas since the analog to digital shift.
 Choose this option if your area only has UHF stations and/or easy to pick-up stronger VHF stations only).

-Option 2: Long Range on "BOTH" UHF and VHF (same UHF range as option 1 above, but VHF is also heavily upgraded to long range too via a patented long range VHF upgrade kit).
+Option 2: Long Range on "BOTH" UHF and VHF (18 x UHF elements plus 12 x VHF elEments)!
+Option 2 features the same UHF range as option 1 above, but VHF is also heavily upgraded to long range too via our patented long range VHF upgrade kit).

-*Note: If you're unsure if you need only moderate VHF or long range VHF performance in your area, as a general rule, Option 2 is recommended for most rural areas, but also some urban areas too such as in the West Coast & Northeast parts of the USA, and for most areas in the USA that have hilly or mountainous terrain in the way, as VHF is more commonplace in these areas).
+*Note: If you're unsure if you need only moderate VHF or long range VHF performance in your area, as a general rule, Option 2 is recommended for most rural areas, but also hilly or mountainous urban areas, such as in the West Coast & Northeast parts of the USA

-Option 1 has the same deep fringe UHF performance as Option 2, but only has some moderate VHF performance (under 40 mile VHF line of sight range "without" the optional VHF upgrade kit), whereas Option 2 greatly upgrades its VHF high band performace, via including the optional long range VHF upgrade kit, which drastically increases its VHF range to up to 80 miles.
+Option 1 has the same deep fringe UHF performance as Option 2, but only has some moderate VHF performance (under 40 mile VHF line of sight range "without" the optional VHF upgrade kit), whereas Option 2 greatly upgrades its VHF high band performance, via including the optional long range VHF upgrade kit, which drastically increases its VHF range to 80 miles.

 Don't be duped by tiny 12 inch antennas advertising as 150 and 250 mile range, those small antennas have only a fraction of that.
 Ask any antenna engineer, antenna gain is directly proportional to both the amount of tuned elements for its designed frequency and its size (like a telescope, long length allows it to focus the signal stronger).
 A small antenna with only 5 elements will have less antenna gain than a longer antenna with twice as many elements for example.
 Our option 1 has 18 x UHF elements and is 44 inches long (option 2 is approx 60 inches long and has both 18 x UHF elements and 12 x VHF elements.

-Our antenna model has 500% more UHF "antenna" gain (option 2 also adds higher VHF "antenna" gain too) than our powerful indoor flat TV antennas and up to 200% more UHF "antenna" gain (not to be confused with signal amplifier gain), than many of the tiny 12 inch outdoor antennas advertising 150 and 180 mile range online!
+Our heavy duty insane gain model has 500% more UHF "antenna" gain (option 2 also has long range VHF as well, with 12 x VHF elements) than our powerful indoor flat TV antennas and up to 200% more UHF "antenna" gain (not to be confused with signal amplifier gain), than many of the tiny 12 inch outdoor antennas advertising 150 and 250 mile range online!
 Don't be duped by tiny outdoor tv antennas and flat antennas advertising crazy range, it's impossible due to their geometry and size.

 You Get More Aluminum For Your Money!